 Daily Living Enhancements

-Shower installations widened doorways, and wheelchair ramps funded by grants ease and enhance accessibility for the homemaker and residents.
+Shower installations, widened doorways, and wheelchair ramps funded by grants ease and enhance accessibility for the homemaker and residents.
 These modifications sustain independence and thus, suitably enhance the whole home function.

 Lessened Financial Burden